shriaas2898/Julia-Learning-Notes/README.md

 4. Launch `jupyter-notebook` from the `Julia-Learning-Notes` directory to access the notebooks.

 And you are done!
 Follow along the topics to try them out yourself.
-If you find some topic really interesting you can learn more about in [Julia in Depth](Julia%20In%20depth) section.
+If you find some topic really interesting you can learn more about it in [Julia in Depth](Julia%20In%20depth) section.
 You can also find some common problems which I encountered [here](Problems%20encountered%20and%20solved.md).